Guide to Hiking and Camping in Landmannalaugar

 I can definitely recommend two companies here:

-- Cars: Blue Car Rental, which is the largest Car rental company in Iceland, and for good reasons.
-Free Cancellation, Unlimited mileage, 24-hour break assistance, SCDW, CDW, TP, and GP insurance are included in the price.
+• Cars: Blue Car Rental, (5% discount when booking through Thephotohikes) which is the largest Car rental company in Iceland, and for good reasons.
+Free Cancellation, Unlimited mileage, 24-hour breakdown assistance, SCDW, CDW, TP, and GP insurance are included in the price.
 Blue Car Rental is also located within walking distance of the Keflavik Airport, so you can be on your way to explore Iceland right away.
 I’ve always been happy with my rentals there, which is why I’m happy to recommend their services here on my blog.

-- Camper Vans: CampEasy.With CampEasy, you can rent 2WD or 4×4 campers alike.
+• Camper Vans: CampEasy.With CampEasy, you can rent 2WD or 4×4 campers alike.
 With a raised Chassis, larger tires, and extra insurance with reduced liability for river crossing, their 4X4 campers are the best choice for your trip into the Highlands.
 Their Website also provides extensive information about roads you can take and instructions on river crossings.
 Perfect choice for a hiking holiday in the highlands!

-These are my two favourite companies in each respective rental area, which I why I am happy to recommend both here.
+These are my two favourite companies in each respective rental area, which is why I am happy to recommend both here.
 If you also like this blog, booking through them is a great way to support it.
 I’ll get a small commission fee at no additional cost, so you can essentially support the running costs of this blog for free too.

 I hope you enjoyed my guide to hiking and camping in Landmannalaugar, or at least I hope you have found some useful information.
 In case of questions, feedback or comments, please let me know in the comments section below.